 Due to severe mistreatment, which involved being locked in cages, chained to walls, electroshock therapy, and even lobotomies, hundreds of people sadly died.

 The grounds were also served as a Civil War military base, and this has resulted in the sighting of many apparitions in Civil War uniforms.
 However, the vast majority of hauntings are caused by the patients that lived and died there.

-Renowned as one of the most haunted places in America by paranormal experts worldwide, this stately old home was built in 1796.
+No. 8 on our list of America’s most haunted places is Myrtles Plantation.
+Located in the most haunted state in America, Louisiana, and renowned as America’s most haunted house by paranormal experts worldwide, this stately old home was built in 1796.
 Now an impeccable B&B, it is believed to house no fewer than 12 ghosts.

 Visitors and staff have reported seeing a woman with curly hair who appears and disappears in a moment, the apparitions of children on the verandah, faces and figures in mirrors, mysterious hand prints, strange sounds, cold spots, footsteps, and disembodied voices to name but a few.

 Out of all the spirits that haunt the house and its grounds, the most famous is the ghost of a slave girl named Chloe.
 She was executed by fellow slaves after a failed attempt at poisoning the house mistress.
 Her ghost is believed to have walked the grounds of the plantation ever since.

 7. Crescent Hotel, Eureka Springs, ARbook a room